I am a storyteller, spoken word artist and teacher.

 Storytelling is a way of looking and experiencing life.
 It is a great perspective to engage in.
 It is a perspective I like to teach and inspire in others.

 I am a collector of stories.
 It is how I take pictures of my life.
 It’s my version of a photo album.

-I am a dreamer.
-Not a dreamer, like floating in the clouds somewhere, not rooted.
-I am rooted.
-Rooted in my dreams.
+I am rooted in my dreams.
 They tell me stories.
 They give me direction.
 They show me what’s next.

 Because I grew up in a German-American family, I moved from Berlin to Seattle as a teenager.
 I discovered spoken word and eventually became a teacher, organizer and performer in the spoken word and poetry slam scene in the USA and Germany for over 20 years.
 I have collaborated with cultural and educational institutions in both Germany and USA.
 Here you can look at a portfolio of projects, I have been a part of.

 Currently I live back in my hometown Berlin.
 Here I am a coordinator for an anti-discrimination project that teaches young people through autobiographical storytelling.
 Alongside that, I teach workshops, consult and perform and am currently completing a residency with Hebbel Am Ufer.

 I was always told that I didn’t need to study to know the things I know.
 But then I went to school anyways and I received my B.A. in Cultural Studies, Youth Advocacy, and the Performing Arts and my M.A in Biographical and Creative Writing and recently completed a storytelling certificate at the University of Arts in Berlin.
 I speak German, English and am learning German Sign Language.

 1996-2000: Bachelor of Arts in Cultural Studies, Youth Advocacy and the Performing Arts (Western Washington University, Bellingham, WA)